 Though popular in French and Croatian cooking, other cultures are still trying to figure it out.
 Sage has a sweet, but herbaceous and very savory flavor that’s reminiscent of celery, eucalyptus, parsley, and a bit of pine.

 Oh, and we get this a lot.
-The difference between rubbed sage and ground sage: rubbed is simply crumbled apart and has a lighter, downy texture.
+The difference between dried rubbed sage and ground sage leaves: rubbed is simply crumbled apart and has a lighter, downy texture.
 Ground is a powder.
 Ground is great for many recipes, but if you need a pronounced sage flavor or want a unique texture then use rubbed sage.

 |Basic Preparation||Ready to use as is, no preparation is necessary.|